0404070c/msc-project/README.md

 ---

 Each service folder contains a Dockerfile to build Docker images.
-Note that the "weatherCollector" service will have to be modifed with the IP addresses of the Docker machine to run the service from Docker containers.
+Note that the "weatherCollector" service will have to be modifed with the IP addresses of the Docker machine to run the application from Docker containers.